tyleryouk/00os-origin/1000xplans/system/notes.md

 3. Verification will use `run command:system/autonomous/5`
 4. Completion will use `run command:system/autonomous/7`

 This creates an interesting pattern where the autonomous workflow is being used to implement its complementary major-changes workflow.

-### References

-- Existing autonomous workflow structure in `1000xcommands/system/autonomous/`
-- Process files in `1000xbrain/system/autonomous/processes/`
-- Knowledge files in `1000xbrain/system/autonomous/knowledge/`

-### Operational Enhancements

-- Notes.md now has a standardized format with dedicated sections for:
-  - Tyler's permanent notes (Tyler Youk section)
-  - User request section for major changes workflow
-  - 1000xdev implementation notes

-- Major-changes workflow now reads directly from the USER REQUEST SECTION in notes.md
-- This provides a clear interface for Tyler to specify change requests
-- The section is cleared after processing to prepare for the next request